Ontotext-AD/graphdb-aws-deployment-guide/docs/emergency-maintenance/EMER-002.md

    This will avoid building and sending a snapshot multiple times.
    Please note that this will trigger full replication, and it could be time-consuming depending on the size of the repository.

-## Rebuilding the cluster from a single node
+## Rebuilding the Cluster from a Single Node
 Sometimes, multiple nodes can fail or in other situations:
 * nodes might be available,but cannot agree on the state of the cluster,
 * cannot agree, which the leader is, and the cluster will be in a deadlocked state, unable to process write or even read requests.